jscriptcoder/NodeRL-Adventure/README.md

-# NodeRL-Adventure
+# NodeRL Adventure

-Collection of Reinforcement Learning Algorithms written entirely in TypeScript for educational purposes.
+This is a collection of Reinforcement Learning Algorithms written entirely in TypeScript for educational purposes.

+WORK IN PROGRESS!!